Synagogue in Potsdam

 How long should I spend visiting?

-A visit to the site of the Synagogue in Potsdam typically takes around one hour, allowing time for reflection and to explore nearby attractions.
+A visit to the site of the former synagogue can typically be completed in 30 minutes to an hour, allowing time for reflection and exploration of nearby attractions.

 Is photography allowed?